-Oliver Scholfield plays on the Canadian Men's National Field Hockey Team and is currently training for the Tokyo 2021 Olympics.
-Oliver joined Team Canada in 2015 and has played in 70 international matches, including winning a Silver Medal at the 2019 PanAm Games and finishing 1st Place at the 2019 FIH Hockey Series Finals.
+Oliver currently plays on the Canadian Men's National Field Hockey Team.
+He Oliver joined Team Canada in 2015 and has played in 70 international matches, including at the Tokyo 2020 Olympics, winning a Silver Medal at the 2019 PanAm Games and finishing 1st Place at the 2019 FIH Hockey Series Finals.

 Oliver volunteers as an ambassador for KidSport BC and is deeply committed to helping grow the sport of field hockey in BC with his club, Vancouver Hawks FHC.

 Outside of sport, Oliver has BSc in Natural Resource Conservation and a Master of Management degree from UBC Sauder School of Business.
 He works as a consultant in various roles in Research & Development and Business Planning and strives to integrate sustainability into all aspects of his life.